vaperion/blade/README.md

 # Blade

-:warning: Blade only supports Java 8-11 due to the use of reflection!

 Blade is an easy-to-use command framework based on annotations.
-It currently only supports Bukkit, but it can be easily extended to more platforms.
+It currently supports Bukkit and Velocity.
 To use Blade, you simply have to include it as a dependency and shade it into your final jar.

 If you make any changes or improvements to the project, please consider making a pull request to merge your changes back into the upstream project.
-This project is in its early stages, if you find any issues please open an issue.
+If you find any issues please open an issue.

 This project follows [Semantic Versioning](https://semver.org/).